salumod/FNF-CrystallizationEngine/Modding.md

 # QUICK AND DIRTY MOD GUIDE

-With the pb update, I added a bit of a slightly nicer mod support backend.
+With the pb updating,  I added a slightly better mod support backend.

 It's POLYMOD, which is made by Lars Doucet: https://github.com/larsiusprime/polymod at the source code page: